rxi/flux/README.md

 #### :delay(time)
-The amount of time which should be waited until the tween starts; `time` should be a number of seconds.
-The default delay is `0`.
+The amount of time flux should wait before starting the tween; `time` should be a number of seconds.
+The default delay time is `0`.

 #### :onbegin(fn)
 Sets the function `fn` to be called when the tween begins (once the delay has